We teach undergraduate software engineering as a tandem of courses:

 - solutions are available as well, but we recommend that students do not look at them until after having solved the exercises on their own

-- Completing the exercises will take longer than the 2-hour session on Fridays.
+- Completing the exercises will take longer than the 2-hour session.
 This session is meant to be a structured setting where you can seek assistance from the instructor and TAs.
 You are not obligated to do your work during that time period.
-However, this time slot will be used for exams, so please don’t plan any other activities during this time.
+However, this time slot will be used for exams, so please do not plan any other activities during this time.

-CS-305(a): Software Development Project (SDP) is where the concepts taught in SwEng get to be implemented in practice, and students get to be exposed to the issues related to team-based software development.
-Students design and build an Android app (see SDP project requirements) as a team, coached by a pair of staff members.
+There is a follow-on course to SwEng, CS-305(a): Software Development Project (SDP), in which the concepts taught in SwEng get to be truly implemented in practice.
+In SDP, students get exposed to the issues related to team-based software development.

 Other than the lectures and specific materials handed out to you, there are no required textbooks.
 You might consider acquiring Code Complete: A Practical Handbook of Software Construction (2nd edition) by Steve McConnell, Microsoft Press, 2004 (online version free for EPFL) – this is considered a “bible” by many software developers.
 Unfortunately it is very old.